This is one post in a series of getting up and running with Home Assistant from scratch.

 known_devices.yaml) is specific to your Home Assistant setup and should not be committed to source control, it is safe to add to your .gitignore file.

 If you wish to change the display names for your tracked users, this is the file to do it in, simply enter in the desired name for the user into the name property, reload Home Assistant and voila.

 Home Assistant allows us to configure custom zones through the zone component.

 Zones allow you to specify certain regions on earth.
 When a device tracker sees a device to be within a zone, the state will take the name from the zone.
 Zones can also be used as a trigger or condition inside automation setups.

-latitude co-ordinates for your desired zone, I find the best way to get these values is by finding the desired are on Google Maps and extracting the values from the URL.
+First thing you will need in order to define a zone is the longitude and latitude coordinates for your desired zone.
+I find the best way to get these values is by finding the desired area on Google Maps and extracting the values from the URL.